chaiNNer-org/Navi/navi.md

 ### Binding

 Like in the example above (`as x`), the currently matched value can be assigned to a variable that is available to the expression of the arm.

+### Limitations

+`match` is actually a little too powerful for Navi.
+The problem is that `match` can be used to complement types, which breaks some assumptions the type system makes.

+As a result, match arm patterns must be [static expression](#static-expressions).
+However, this restriction is not enforced right now.

+## Rules of the type system

+This is technical section intended for those implementing the type system.
+If you are only using Navi and don't plan on implementing new type primitives or built-in functions, you can ignore this section.

+### Requirements for primitive types

+There are a few requirements for primitive types that are necessary for the type system to work:

+1. The intersection and union of any two primitives must be unique.
+2. The intersection of two primitives must either the empty (`never`) or a primitive.
+3. For any set that can be represented as a union of primitives, there must only be one union of primitives that represents the set.

+### Requirements for built-in functions

+TOOD:

+### Set representation of structs

+Internally, structure types are represented as a tuple `(name, field_1, field_2, ..., field_n)`.

+E.g. the set representation of the above `Image` structure is `("Image", uint, uint, uint)`.

+This means that it is of upmost importance that the order of fields is consistent when creating structure types.
+While the order of fields doesn't matter to users, it is vital for the implementation.

+### Static expressions

+Static expression are not defined in terms of what they are, but in terms of what they are not.

+Rules:
+- All parameters (scope parameters and function parameters) are not static expressions.
+- The result of an expression that references a non-static expression is also a non-static expression.